How to Flush a Toilet When the Water is Off 5 Ingenious Hacks

 Usage for Toilet Flushing

-Once collected, rainwater can be directly used to flush toilets.
-Fill a bucket with rainwater and pour it into the toilet bowl to initiate a flush.
+Once you have some rainwater, you can use it to flush your toilet.
+Just fill a bucket with the rainwater and pour it into the toilet bowl to flush.

 Harnessing Melted Snow